mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 While there is a possible trade-off between shorter but more days, a compact and potentially intense meeting was slightly preferred from the beginning by the community.
-And, different than for in-person meetings,  also utilizing time during the weekend was never considered as a possible option.
+And, different than for in-person meetings, utilizing time during the weekend was never considered as a possible option.
 In 2020 and 2021, it was possible for all meetings to fit the requested number of sessions within 5 days, with the respective number of parallel tracks, see Section {{tracks}}.